minibits-cash/minibits_wallet/README.md

 Backup and recovery
 - [x] Local append-only backup of all ecash in a database separate from wallet storage
+- [x] Export wallet backup with ecash, mints, contacts and recent transactions [✨ New!]
+- [x] Recovery of ecash using 12 words menmonic phrase in case of lost device
-- [x] Recovery tool to recover ecash from local backup
+- [x] Recovery by importing wallet backup [✨ New!]
+- [x] Move wallet address from another device using the seed phrase
-- [x] Recover wallet in case spent ecash remain in the wallet due to an exception during a transaction
+- [x] Recover wallet in case spent ecash remains in the wallet
-- [x] Off-device backup and recovery using 12 words menmonic phrase
-- [x] Retry transaction after recoverable errors [✨ New!]
+- [x] Retry transaction after recoverable errors
 - [x] Auto-recover funds if wallet failed to receive ecash issued by mint due to network or device failure
-- [x] Smooth migration to another device - recovery of wallet address without balances using mnemonic phrase [✨ New!]

 Interoperability
 - [x] Nostr Wallet Connect - lets you initiate payments from another app, such as Nostr client [✨ New!]